-Yes, it is totally free to use at all times and in all situations.
+Yes, it is completely free to use at all times and in all situations.

-No, it is free to use for everyone who accepts the Terms & Conditions that is presented the first time you open the app.
+No, it is free to use for everyone who accepts the Terms & Conditions that are presented the first time you open the app.

 On Android smartphones, it is possible to read the information through the background scan function (without any app).
 On iPhones, you can use any NFC reading app (but you need an app).
 The information will then be presented in a text string in both cases.